How Do I...

 - Begin your database session by clicking on "Find Articles" on the LRC homepage or by going directly to the LINCCWeb Databases gateway to access the LRC's subscription databases.

 - Log in to LINCCWeb Databases by entering your Student ID number located on your student ID card (also called a Raider Card) in the Borrower ID textbox.
-Type in your PIN (Your default PIN is the last four digits of your Social Security Number).
+Type in your PIN (Your default PIN is your birth month and birthday MMDD.
+Example - May 23 0523).
 Choose Northwest Florida State College from the list of colleges and click on "log on".

 - To see a full list of databases available for your use, click on Alphabetical.